OneForFreedom/Adibs-HackPad/README.md

 Now since my sob story's done. lets get to the facts:

 This is a 3x3 Key Matrix style MacoPad with a 0.91 inch I2C type oled (the highlight of the pain of my journey) and a rotary encoder for volume.

-                              ┃┃ ┃┃
-A picture should be down here vv vv
+A picture should be down here: v
 ## The Main Hackpad!
 ![My HackPad](assets/Adib%27s%20HackPad%20Assembled.png)